u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/get_started.rst

 :menuselection:`Accounting --> Configuration --> Settings`.

 .. note::
-   Odoo Accounting automatically installs the appropriate **Fiscal Localization Package** for your company, according to the country selected at the creation of the database.
+   Thrive Bureau ERP Accounting automatically installs the appropriate **Fiscal Localization Package** for your company, according to the country selected at the creation of the database.
 This way, the right accounts, reports, and taxes are ready-to-go. :ref:`Click here <fiscal_localizations/packages>` for more information about Fiscal Localization Packages.